Arabic Studies

 Offered Either Fall or Spring; Lecture hours:3

-This course will survey various aspects of cinema in the Arab world from different periods in history and will consider how cinema is used to explore topics such as gender and sexuality, national identity, political conflicts, immigration and refugees, religious influence and censorship.
+This course will survey various aspects of cinema in the Arab world from different periods in history.
+It will consider how cinema explores topics such as gender and sexuality, national identity, political conflicts, immigration and refugees, religious influence and censorship.
+This course will be offered in English.

 ARBC 261.
 Media, Power, and the Middle East.
 1 Credit.